lethanpeacockl/Steganography/README.md

 # Steganography

- repo for creating and detecting/breaking steganographic injections
+repo for steganographic techniques of hiding data and finding hidden data